 - Bitumen paints are available only in black color.

-- No special brushes are required for painting these Bitumastic Paint, it can be done in a normal painting brush or spray.
+- No special brushes are required for painting this Bitumastic Paint; it can be done with a normal painting brush or spray.

 - Bituminous Paint Price in India is Rs.
 53 per liter.